3loc/openapi-mcp-server/README.md

 # OpenAPI MCP Server

-This is a skeleton project that you can use as a starting point for building your own MCP server.
-The example addition function demonstrates how to implement handlers across all three protocols.
+This is a skeleton project that you can use as a starting point for building your own MCP server supporting all three protocols.

 ## Features
 [X] - Standard I/O (stdio)